Beijing has two airports: PEK and PKX.

 From Capital Airport:

 To Tiananmen, the daytime fare is about 80 RMB.
-At night, the mileage unit price will increase by 20%, totaling around 100 RMB.
+From 23:00 to 5:00 the next day, the mileage unit price will increase by 20%, totaling around 100 RMB.
 The journey typically takes about 1 hour.

 From Daxing Airport:

 During the day, the fare to Tiananmen is approximately 120 RMB.
-At night, the rate per mile increases by 20%, bringing the total to around 150 RMB.
+From 23:00 to 5:00 the next day, the rate per mile increases by 20%, bringing the total to around 150 RMB.
 The trip usually takes about 1.5 hours.

 5. By Private Transfer Service: Personalized Comfort